The Secrets of Scientology: Ratings

-As with John Sweeney's previous documentary, the Church of Scientology continued to enforce its 'fair game' policy of harassing and documenting anyone who may be critical of the organisation, although much less covertly than in Scientology And Me.
-When confronted by Sweeney about their tactics, agents hired by the Church refused to address him.
-Shortly after The Secrets of Scientology premiered, the Church created their own documentary regarding Sweeney and Mike Rinder's activities called 'Panorama: Desperate Lies', not only listing off further alleged violations of BBC and Ofcom Broadcast Codes in both of Sweeney's programs, but also making numerous allegations against Church detractors featured in the documentary.

 Reception

 In a review of The Secrets of Scientology, Metro commented, "Thankfully, there was exemplary investigative journalism on the show, with the BBC man unbowed by closed avenues of inquiry or alleged surveillance."
 JOE.ie highlighted the documentary as its "Pick of the night" in television.
 The Independent selected the film as its recommendation for "Pick of the day"; it was also recommended by The Daily Telegraph, Bristol Evening Post, and Wales on Sunday.
 David Chater of The Times called Mike Rinder a "whistleblower", commenting, "Mike Rinder, erstwhile spokesman for the Church of Scientology and the former head of its Office of Special Affairs, has turned whistleblower and describes the operation against Sweeney last time round."
 Fiona Mayhem of Watch With Mothers assessed the documentary as, "a bit of a disappointing effort which could have been made more entertaining ... or more informative, by exploring more what it is about the tenets of the cult that former members still hold so dear.
 Still, for those with no prior knowledge of the religion, this was a decent starter pack."
 Paddy Sherman of the Liverpool Echo called the documentary an "in-depth look at the workings of the church".
 The Guardian referred to it as "a very disturbing video documentary [made] for the BBC programme Panorama".
 In an analysis of the documentary for Catholic Online, associate editor Randy Sly noted the programme's ratings success in the UK, and commented, "People in England seemingly can't get enough when it comes to revelations about Scientology."